UTH

 Banner image for Implementation of Evidence-based Interventions to Increase Colorectal Cancer Screening in Texas Federally Qualified Health Centers

-The overall goal of our program is to increase Colorectal Cancer Screening (CRCS) through the adoption, implementation, and sustainability of evidence-based interventions (EBIs) in Federally Qualified Health Centers (FQHCs) to ultimately reduce CRC (Colorectal Cancer) and CRC-related health disparities among African Americans and Hispanics in both rural and urban settings in Texas.
+The overall goal of our program is to increase colorectal cancer screening (CRCS) by supporting the use of proven approaches in Federally Qualified Health Centers (FQHCs).
+These efforts aim to improve screening rates and reduce colorectal cancer and related health differences among African American and Hispanic populations in both rural and urban areas of Texas.

-This work was supported by the CDC (1NU58DP006767-01-00; PI Fernandez).
-We would like to acknowledge our collaborating institutions: The University of Texas Health Science Center at Tyler, MD Anderson Cancer Center, and the American Cancer Society.
+This work is supported by the CDC (1NU58DP006767-01-00; PI Fernandez).
+We gratefully acknowledge our partners: The University of Texas Health Science Center at Tyler, UT MD Anderson Cancer Center, and the American Cancer Society.

 Project Details